 top of page

-THE NEXT EDITION OF LA CLASSIQUE, THURSDAY JUNE 29 2023
+THE NEXT EDITION OF LA CLASSIQUE, FRIDAY JUNE 21 2024

 On behalf of our organizing committee, volunteers and athletes, a big thanks to Boutique Courir.